Patrick McCaw Injury Update: Warriors Player Leaves Court On Stretcher, Vince Carter Flagrant Shown In Video

 “I just hope he’s OK.
 I play this game because I love it and enjoy it, not to see young guys get hurt.
 He has a bright future.
 I just hate to see it.”

 Based on comments from McCaw’s Warriors teammates including Kevin Durant and Draymond Green, the feeling is that Carter’s play was accidental with no malice intended towards McCaw.
 Green said “Vince is not that type of guy” and mentioned he “never” has been.
-Head coach Steve Kerr initially seemed frustrated with Carter for the play but Carter walked over to Kerr and the coaching staff after the game to apologize.
+Head coach Steve Kerr initially seemed frustrated with Carter for the play, but Carter walked over to Kerr and the coaching staff after the game to apologize.

 A video below from Yahoo Sports NBA shows off the play as it happened in Sacramento last night.